Resumé

 SuperGrid

-Displayed below is an "html approximation" to the PDF of my Two-Page Resume, also available in One-Page format.
+Displayed below is an "html approximation" to the PDF of my Extended Resume, also available in One-Page format (in case you want to print hardcopies to distribute!).

-In addition, here is my "academic style" Curriculum Vitae with much more detail with respect to publications and professional activities (Recommended).
+In addition, should you be seeking to fill a tenured faculty position, or experiencing an extremely boring Sunday afternoon "Smiley Face" J, open my "academic style" Curriculum Vitae containing much more detail with respect to publications and professional activities.

 1147 Mockingbird Hill Lane